FAQ

 Networking & Partnerships

 Yes, networking is a key aspect of the CultTech Summit.
-There will be an online networking app (the invite will be sent in the second half of October to all ticket holders), informal networking events, and a VIP area for select guests.
+There will be an online networking app (invites go out in early October to all ticket holders), where participants can book meetings with each other and plan sessions in designated spaces on-site.
+Alongside this, expect informal networking events and a VIP area for select guests.

 Speakers & Program